Olympics-Taekwondo-Iranian Alizadeh wins chance for first Refugee team medal | Sports-Games

 The Refugee Olympic Team had 10 competitors in three sports on their first Games appearance in Rio.
 It has 29 athletes in 12 sports in Tokyo 2020.
 Alizadeh's first three matches were all notable: the first, against erstwhile compatriot Nahid Kiyani Chandeh - coached by her previous instructor - and the second against double Olympic champion Jade Jones of Britain in the round of 16.

-In the third, the 23-year-old refugee defied the odds by beating Chinese gold medal favourite Zhou Lijun, who paced around the octagonal mat in disbelief as she conceded the match.
-Competing under the white flag, Alizadeh was a clear favourite in the Makuhari Messe arena, entering to applause and cheers from members of the media and others in the venue at which no general public spectators were allowed.
+In the third, the 23-year-old defied the odds by beating Chinese gold medal favorite Zhou Lijun, who paced around the octagonal mat in disbelief as she conceded the match.
+Competing under the white flag, Alizadeh was a clear favorite in the Makuhari Messe arena, entering to applause and cheers from members of the media and others in the venue at which no general public spectators were allowed.

 Alizadeh, who said she left her homeland because she was fed up with being used as a propaganda tool, lost to Russian Tatiana Minina in the semi-final round.
-She will have a chance at one of the two bronze medals.
-Alizadeh's defeat of Jones and her subsequent victory over Zhou were among the many upsets on day two of the four-day competition, where South Korea's Lee Dae-hoon lost his first match. https://www.reuters.com/lifestyle/sports/taekwondo-heartache-skorea-olympics-jinx-follows-lee-2021-07-25
+She will have a chance at one of the two bronze medals.7 Alizadeh's defeat of Jones and her subsequent victory over Zhou were among many upsets on day two of the four-day taekwondo competition.
+Gold medal contenders in the men's -58kg category, South Korea's Lee Dae-hoon, and China's Zhao Shuai both lost a chance for the crown. https://www.reuters.com/lifestyle/sports/taekwondo-heartache-skorea-olympics-jinx-follows-lee-2021-07-25

+The gold medal contests for the featherweight category will be between Russia's Minina and the United States' Anastasija Zolotic for women and Uzbek Ulugbek Rashitov and Briton Bradly Sinden for men.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)